 Learning how to deal with negative thoughts is a skill everyone should learn.
 From challenging negative thoughts to breaking negative thought patterns with thought stopping, there are many ways you can take back control of your brain.
 When you do, you’ll reduce your chances of experiencing depression and anxiety.

 It’s important to take care of your physical health, but don’t forget about your mental health!
 An integrated approach to well-being can be achieved when you add the mental health ideas on this list to the physical lifestyle choices you make every day.
+Don’t forget you can search and talk to a therapist in your area.

 Identity Magazine is all about guiding women to discover their powers of Self-Acceptance, Appreciation, and Personal Achievement.
 We ask that every contributor and expert answer the Identity 5 questions in keeping with our theme.
 Their answers can be random and in the moment or they can be aligned with the current article they have written.
 In that way, and as a team, we hope to encourage and motivate each other, thus inspiring you to Get All A’s.